 The former actually achieved massive success on LinkedIn – partly because nobody has been using social selling, and especially storytelling to promote industrial cleaning machines!

-The company used examples of how they cleaned different types of floors e.g. from Stansted airport to Liverpool Football Stadium.
+The company used examples of how they cleaned different types of floors e. g. from Stansted airport to Liverpool Football Stadium.
 Have you ever considered why airport floors are always so clean and shiny despite so many people walking on them every day?
 No?

 Well, neither has the target audience of this company on LinkedIn.
 The storytelling proved so successful, the company made 3 sales to the value of £10,000 in just 7 days of publishing the post!

-Also, using personal profiles of employees (employee branding) works excellent on LinkedIn for three reasons – it boosts the organic reach of posts (a single post shared by 20 employees who have only about 1000 contacts in their network can generate the same reach as a Facebook page with 1 million followers!)
+Also, using personal profiles of employees (employee branding) works excellent on LinkedIn for three reasons – it boosts the organic reach of posts (a single post shared by 20 employees who have only about 1000 contacts in their network can generate the same reach as a Facebook page with 1 million followers! )

-It can also help employees feel more recognised (and thus motivate them).
+It can also help employees feel more recognized (and thus motivate them).
 Finally, it helps with employer branding – by showing how cool the company is, that its employees are motivated and appreciated, and that it makes sense to work in this company.

 On that point: can you explain what exactly employee branding is?